smoluck/SMONSTER/README.md

 `SMONSTER Kit` + `TRAINING kit`

 - Now SMONSTER consist of the [SOURCE](https://smoluck.gumroad.com/l/Smonster-v3) Kit + [TRAINING](https://smoluck.gumroad.com/l/SMONSTER_TRAINING) Kit as 2 zip archive.
 SMONSTER TRAINING Kit is now a separate kit.
-It contain all the training files.
+It contains all the training files.

 It's been about 5 years now that i've started to learn Python Scripting over my spare time.
 It was a though work for a simple 3D Artist, but i won't regret anything i've discovered during that time.
 It was a great journey, along those years and i will continue to explore that as a Technical Artist.
 I've wrapped up about ~250 commands for Modo along many other scripts and UI development.
 [MODO](https://www.foundry.com/products/modo) is a hub for me since 2006 and i've got plenty of pleasure using it along other tools.
 Some have been so important to my pipeline that i've integrated some Livelink kits for them, like [RizomUV](https://www.rizom-lab.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/) or [Pixaflux](http://pixaflux.com/).
-2 Beta kits are dedicated to Adobe Illustrator and Point Cloud workflow.
+2 Beta kits are dedicated to [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) and Point Cloud workflow.

 To use it at your profit, you can install it in two ways:
 - from [GitHub](https://github.com/smoluck/SMONSTER/blob/main/README.md#building-the-kit-from-github)